Wool Work of Sail Assisted 4 Masted British Steamship

 Presented

 is an exceptionally well-made wool work, often referred to as a woolly, of an early British steam merchant ship assisted by sails on four masts.
-The forward two masts are square-rigged and the aft two are fore and aft-rigged.
+The forward two masts are square-rigged, and the aft two are fore and aft-rigged.
 It is in exceptional condition.
-The ship has no bowsprit which tells us the time is about 1875, fifteen years after the sailing vessel hit their high point.
-She flies the Union Jack or Red Duster from her stern and a modified version of it with a white border from her foremast.
+The ship has no bowsprit, which tells us the time is about 1875, fifteen years after the sailing vessel hit its high point.
+She flies the Union Jack or Red Duster from her stern and a modified version with a white border from her foremast.
 This indicates she has called for a pilot to help her enter port.
 Of the two small sailing vessels to her port side, the lead one might be the Pilot boat.

 Note the intricate scrollwork on the ship’s

 bow and stern.
 This is a not often seen embellishment.
-The work has a complex stitched mat that is in a light tan/grey with
+The work has a complex stitched mat in a light tan/grey with

-red detail that adds a formal look to the ship.
+red detail, adding a formal look to the ship.
 The small stitches are worked in shades of blue, black, white, tan, and red.

 some photos, the colors may be brighter than when viewed in daylight.